studentdotjs/javascriptAlgorithms/README.md

 ### List of JavaScript Algorithms are:

+### Difficulty - Very Easy

-1. Sum Of Two Numbers.
+1. Sum of Two Numbers.
-1. Reverse A String.
+1. Reverse the Order of A String.
 1. Longest Word In A String.
 1. Next Number from the Passed Integer.
 1. Is the Number Less than or Equal to Zero ?